spresse1/thawamerica/content/blog/call-action-1.md

 We need your help to do this.

+## The Problem

+The law on who can appeal secret court decisions is muddled in critical locations.
+If the government loses the case, the law provides a clear mechanism for appeal.
+However, if the government wins, the law provides no clear guidance on who can appeal.
+There is a legal principle which, loosely paraphrased, says that [there must always be a path for appeal](http://www.duhaime.org/LegalDictionary/U/UbiJusIbiRemedium.aspx).

+This is made more complicated by the secret nature of the court.
+An amicus curae is usually appointed by a court when the defendant drops out of a case.
+By dropping out, they give up the right to appeal.
+However, in the secret court, the defendant is never present and cannot give up the right to an appeal.
+This leaves the unanswered question of whether or not the amicus is granted all the rights of the defendant, including appeal.

 ## The Changes

 Our lawyers, Walsh & Walsh LLP, have sent a letter to the house and senate judiciary committees, requesting that they examine two proposed changes.